Rotary Club of Wimberley

 The Rotary Club of Wimberley sponsors 4 deserving high school juniors whose selection is determined by a love of reading to attend a 3 day leadership conference each January.

 The Rotary Club of Wimberley has partnered with the Cape Town Society for the Blind in South Africa.
 CTSB provides occupational training for blind persons wanting to become economically independent.
 Our members and local partners record audio books with our very own recording studio set up, and provide the recordings to CTSB for play during work hours.
 In addition, we collect gently used audio-book CDs which are hand-delivered to the school.
+Most recently, we held a Dinner in the Dark to fund a sensory room specifically designed to train young students for public school.

 The Rotary Club of Wimberley offers two annual scholarships for students bound for college or trade schools.
 The scholarships benefit graduating seniors from the Wimberley Valley.